ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Message_Encryption.md

 In the prior task, you configured a mail flow rule encryption rule using the Exchange admin center.
 In this task, you will create a mail flow encryption rule using Windows PowerShell.

 1. On the LON-CL1 VM, the PowerShell session that you used in Task 1 should still be open, so maximize the PowerShell window now.
-If you closed the previous PowerShell session, then then repeat steps 1-9 from Task 1 to create a PSSession that establishes a remote connection to Exchange Online through PowerShell and then imports the Exchange Online session into the PowerShell GUI.
+If you closed the previous PowerShell session, then repeat steps 1-9 from Task 1 to create a PSSession that establishes a remote connection to Exchange Online through PowerShell and then imports the Exchange Online session into the PowerShell GUI.

 2. In this step, you will create a mail flow rule by using the **New-TransportRule** cmdlet, and you’ll set the **ApplyOME** encryption parameter to $true.
 This rule will encrypt all outgoing mail from Adatum that is being sent to Gservices@contoso.com.  <br/>